Certora/Documentation/docs/cvl/statements.md

 #### Usage:

 The `require` statement is similar to the `assert` statement but is used for expressing preconditions that must be satisfied for the execution to continue.
-If the condition evaluates to false, it will cause the contract execution to revert.
+Values that make the condition evaluate to false will not be considered as violations of a later `assert` statement or witnesses to a later `satisfy` statement.

 ##### Example: